HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 3. Third, Find out the recursive logic.

 So you should remind yourself: Don't try to simulate every step to verify whether our solution is correct.
-The only thing we should care about is that what we should do in one of cases!
+The only thing we should care about is what we should do in one of the cases!

-So suppose that the program is execute here:
+So suppose that the program is executing here:

 ```
           null